tn-aixpa/core/README.md

 6. Runtimes modules.
 These runtimes are essentially integrations with external tools that enable the execution of serverless functions.
 Currently, we support the execution of functions.
    1. Dbt database transformation function
    2. Kfp workflow execution
-   3. Mlrun function
-   4. Nefertem function for data validation, inference and profiling
+   3. Nefertem function for data validation, inference and profiling
-   5. Python function
+   4. Python function
-   6. Container
+   5. Container

 ## Configuration